saltyorg/docs/docs/sandbox/apps/handbrake.md

 ## Basics

-1. Edit the HandBrake section in [sandbox `settings.yml`:](../settings.md) and enter your desired password.
+1. Edit the HandBrake section in Sandbox `settings.yml` and enter your desired password.
 Please note that it MUST be less than eight characters.

     ```yaml
     handbrake: